NextGenXR/thebrain-mcp/memory_bank/activeContext.md

    - Duplicate detection and structural analysis
    - Export to GraphML for visualization

+4. **Privacy and Security Cleanup** (2025-09-06)
+   - Removed all personal identifiable information
+   - Replaced hard-coded paths with environment variables
+   - Sanitized company-specific references
+   - Genericized all personal and project names
+   - Test suite reorganized into tests/ subdirectory
+   - Virtual environment standardized to .venv

 ### Active Work 🔄

 #### High Priority Issues